searchableai/KitanaQA/README.md

 # Features

 ## Adversarial Training
-Our implementation is based on the smoothness-inducing adversarial regularization approach, proposed [here](https://arxiv.org/pdf/1911.03437.pdf).
-We have introduced a number of updates to the formalism and added additional features like adversarial hyperparameter scheduling, and support for fp16 adversarial training.
+Our implementation is based on the smoothness-inducing regularization approach proposed [here](https://arxiv.org/pdf/1605.07725.pdf).
+We have updated the implementation for fine-tuning on question-answer datasets, and added additional features like adversarial hyperparameter scheduling, and support for mixed-precision training.

 ## Adversarial Attack
 A key measure of robustness in neural networks is the so-called white-box adversarial attack.
 In the context of Transformer-based Question-Answer models, this attack seeks to inject noise into the model's input embeddings and assess performance on the original labels.
 Here, we implement the projected gradient descent (PGD) attack mechanism, bounded by the norm-ball.
 Metrics can be calculated for non-adversarial and adversarial evaluation, making robustness studies more streamlined and accessible.